Information Security and Cyber Laws

 Virtual Organization is defined as being closely integrated ambitious with its suppliers and downstream with its customers.
 In the virtual organization, each discrete firm keeps supremacy in major budgeting and pricing matters and functions as part of a greater organization coordinated by the central firm acting as combiner of the actions done by the various partners.
 Interdependent among partners differentiate the virtual organization from the conventional hierarchy.

-Companies adept to coordinating and maximizing the capabilities of suppliers will gain more control over key elements of time-from overall order-to-shipment lead time to product-specific cycle time.
-In addition, full-fledged alliances that tap the resources of multiple parties will effectively slash product-or- process-development time.
+Companies adapt to coordinating and maximizing the capabilities of suppliers which will gain more control over key elements of time-from overall order-to-shipment lead time to product-specific cycle time.
+In addition, full-fledged alliances that tap the resources of multiple parties will effectively slash product or process-development time.

-- Virtual organization is a energetic collection of individuals and institutions which are required to share resources to obtain specified targets.
+- Virtual organization is an energetic collection of individuals and institutions which are required to share resources to obtain specified targets.

 - Virtual organizations are also mentioned as network organizations, organic networks, hybrid arrangements and value-adding partnerships.
 This phenomenon has been driven by the effort to achieve greater effectiveness and responsiveness in an extremely competitive environment marked by increasing globalization, technological change and customer demands.

 - Delocalization: Delocalization is one of the most important developments in the globalization process.
 It is potentially space dependent.
 Therefore, enterprises become independent of space and capacity.
 It eliminates the need for a particular space.

 - Temporalization: This property deals with the inter-organizational connections and with the internal process organization, in the sense of the standard and pattern organization.
 Interdependence is described in the life cycle stages of a virtual organization as a circular process of creation, operation, evaluation, and dissolution.